TillageLau/TinyWarehouse/README.md

 # TinyWarehouse
 A simple warehouse and order management system.
-Build with flask.
+Built with flask.